95% of features go unused.

 GTM is what converts great products into beloved products.

 Go-to-market strategy is what separates a feature that fizzles out from one that drives growth.
 It's not just about launching a product, but making a lasting impact.
-The most successful product managers don't view GTM as something they can hand off, but instead see it as a key part of their job.

-Product leaders know that telling a compelling story to get people to use their product is just as crucial as building the feature itself.
-By addressing messaging, timing, and user needs, they turn new releases into tangible results.
 A strong GTM strategy is a powerful tool for product managers.
-It boosts the impact of engineering efforts, guides product positioning, and creates a genuine emotional connection with it's users.
+It boosts the impact of engineering efforts, guides product positioning, and creates a genuine emotional connection with its users.

 Focusing on getting people to use your product, rather than just building it, greatly increases your influence.
 You don't just complete roadmaps; you change behavior, build loyalty, and drive growth.
 That's your unique strength.

-Top PMs don’t just ship features.
+Top PM’s don’t just ship features.
 They engineer adoption.

 In the next post, I’ll break down: